 - Don't respond to email, instant messages (IM), texts, phone calls, etc., asking you for your password.
 You should never disclose your password to anyone, even if they say they work for UCSC, ITS, or other campus organizations.

-- Malicious links can infect your computer or take you to web pages designed to steal your information.
-Only click on links from trusted sources.
-Never click on a mystery link unless you have a way to independently verify that it is safe.
+- Only click on links from trusted sources.
+Never click on an unfamiliar link unless you have a way to independently verify that it is safe.
 This includes tiny URLs and any link where you can't tell where it will take you.

-- Malicious attachments can infect your computer.
-Don't open unsolicited or unexpected attachments.
+- Don't open unsolicited or unexpected attachments.
 If you can't verify an attachment is legitimate, delete it.

 - Don't give private information to anyone you don't know or who doesn't have a legitimate need for it -- in person, over the phone, via e-mail, IM, text, Facebook, Twitter, etc.

 - Only use trusted, secure web pages when entering personal or sensitive information online.
 Don't log in to web sites or online applications unless the login page is secure.

 - Look for https (not http) in the URL to indicate that there is a secure connection.